In this video you'll think about the audience for your commercial and add some elements that will appeal to them.

-You and your friend discussed your audiences after the last video.
+You and your friend discussed to your audiences after the last video.

 Take a look at your passport to remind yourself what you decided.

-A successful innovator always keeps his or her audience in mind and uses the audience’s tastes and preferences to guide design decisions.
+A successful innovator always keeps his or her audience in mind and uses the audience's taste and preferences to guide design decisions.

 For example, you might want your product to appear fun and exciting, dependable, easy to use, or affordable, depending on what you think your audience likes.